Australia-UK FTA negotiations fact sheet

 Mobility outcomes in the Australia-UK FTA are on track to be the most ambitious outcomes negotiated by Australia outside of our FTA with New Zealand.
 This reflects the deep and enduring people-to-people links between Australia and the UK.

 For businesses, the FTA will provide more certainty on visa pathways for businesses and professionals working across our two countries.
 On a reciprocal basis, this will include stronger commitments on access and waiving the requirement for labour market testing on businesses wanting to employ an Australian in the UK, or a UK national in Australia.
 This will reduce red tape for Australian companies, protect opportunities for Australians in the UK, and bring treatment of UK nationals in Australia to the same level enjoyed by nationals of other FTA partner countries.

 Youth mobility is a key area of strength in people-to-people links between Australia and the UK.
 The FTA will improve on our already successful youth mobility relationship, raising the age limit on participation in both country’s programs from 30 to 35 and extending opportunities to stay up to three years.
 Consistent with treatment of Australians in the UK, Australia will remove the sectoral work requirement for UK nationals in our Working Holiday Maker program.
-The change will be introduced within 5 years to monitor any impact on the agriculture sector and ensure alternative workforce opportunities are in place.
+The change will be introduced within two years to monitor any impact on the agriculture sector and ensure alternative workforce opportunities are in place.

 Australia and the UK are continuing to work on further initiatives to provide opportunities to build even stronger people-to people links and improve collaboration and skills transfer between our countries.
-Additional areas include greater mobility opportunities for people working in agriculture, innovation, and for early career development.
+Additional areas include greater mobility opportunities for people working in innovation, and for early career development.